What’s the best way to get around the central city with a disability?

 Planning and strategy

-Other planning and strategy initiatives
+Planning and strategy initiatives

 - Our Community and Social Development Strategy 2021-2026 (He Rautaki Whakawhanake Hapori) encompasses the needs of our diverse communities.
 One of its outcomes is high community use of our places and services because they are accessible, safe and welcoming.